laurentiud/elastic-pump/README.md

 #### Examples
 So depending on what your goals are, here are a few examples.
 - **Basic insert on localhost**.
-Will pump data into 192.168.192.168 Elasticsearch node, on port 9300, 200 elements per batch, into pumptestdata index, for 3600 seconds
+Will pump data into localhost Elasticsearch node, on port 9300, 200 elements per batch, into pumptestdata index, for 3600 seconds
 ```
 java -jar ElasticPump.jar
 ```